Information for International UAS Operators in the United States

 If you are not a U.S. citizen and plan to bring your drone when you visit the United States, here are the rules you need to follow.

-- Starting September 16, 2023, if your drone weighs more than 0.55 lbs., it must have Remote ID to operate in the United States.
-If your drone has Remote ID and is registered in a country outside the United States, then you must submit a Notice of Identification (NOI) to the FAA by visiting the FAADroneZone.
+All operators of foreign drones must follow the FAA’s Remote ID guidelines to operate in the United States.
+If the foreign drone has FAA remote ID broadcasting capabilities and is registered in a country outside of the United States, then you must submit a Notice of Identification (NOI) to the FAA before you fly.

 Flying Your Drone for Fun